IanManske/StardewValleyStonks/src/WebApp/Info/Info.md

 ## Solution
 Stardew Valley Stonks uses an integer [linear programming](https://en.wikipedia.org/wiki/Linear_programming) solver to find the optimal solution.
-This is in contrast to a [dynammic programming](https://en.wikipedia.org/wiki/Dynamic_programming) approach which could become more and more unwieldy as the number and types of constraints increase — a situation ripe for bugs.
+This is in contrast to a [dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming) approach which could become more and more unwieldy as the number and types of constraints increase — a situation ripe for bugs.
 By formulating the problem in terms of a linear programming problem, the numerous constraints can be described in a more declarative fashion.